expo/expo/docs/versions/v20.0.0/sdk/facebook.md

 -   **permissions (_array_)** -- An array specifying the permissions to ask for from Facebook for this login.
 The permissions are strings as specified in the [Facebook API documentation](https://developers.facebook.com/docs/facebook-login/permissions).
 The default permissions are `['public_profile', 'email', 'user_friends']`.
 -   **behavior (_string_)** -- The type of login prompt to show.
 Currently this is only supported on iOS, and must be one of the following values:
     -   `'web'` (default) -- Attempts to log in through a modal `UIWebView` pop up.
-    -   `'native'` -- Attempts to log in through the native Facebook app.
-This is only supported for standalone apps.
     -   `'browser'` -- Attempts to log in through Safari or `SFSafariViewController`.
 This is only supported for standalone apps.
     -   `'system'` -- Attempts to log in through the Facebook account currently signed in through the device Settings.
 This is only supported for standalone apps.
+This will fallback to `web` behavior on iOS11+ as the Settings has been removed along with it's release.

 #### Returns